UNdot33K/ScriptKiddie_AV/README.md

 file system uses the Master File Table (MFT) to keep track of all files in a volume, storing metadata such as file names, size, timestamps and file permissions.
 The MFT contains 8 timestamps for each file, divided between standard information($SI) and filename information ($FN) attributes.
-The $SI timestamps can be manipulated by attackers using API functions, causing files to appear to be created much earlier.
+The $SI timestamps can be manipulated using API functions, causing files to appear to be created much earlier.
 To combat this, files can be shorted by their $FN created time or $FN MFT entry modified time, which are less susceptible to manipulation

-**the hash value is calculated based on the file's contents and is unique to that specific file (unless hash collision occurs)
+**the hash value is calculated based on the file's contents and is unique to that specific file (unless hash collision occurs).

 # How to use